The History Boys (film): Cast

 The majority of the main cast later appeared in Bennett's 2015 film The Lady in the Van, with de la Tour in a prominent role and cameo roles for Moore, Anderson, Barnett, Cooper, Corden, Dhawan, Knott, Tovey and Parker.
 Griffiths died in 2013, before The Lady in the Van was shot.

 Reception

+Critical reviews

 Richard Schickel of Time opined that the film is better than the original play.
 He explained that the transformation to film improved the "flow and intimacy" of the production, while preserving the messages it seeks to convey.
 Rolling Stone notes that some sense of familiarity with the subject of the film is lost in the cutting of nearly an hour from the original play, but the dialogue remains witty and pointed as is the customary style of the author.
 New York describes the film as "brilliant and infectious", and filled with Alan Bennett's customary deadpan humour.

+Controversy

+The play did receive some criticism and controversy around the character of Hector, a teacher who molests the students.
+Nick Clark of The Independent wrote, "Bennett raised eyebrows with his sympathetic portrayal of Hector, the teacher forced to step down for fondling his teenage pupils".
+In a 2006 interview with David Batty of The Guardian, he described Bennett as "laugh[ing] off any suggestion he is condoning paedophilia."
+Bennett stated, "The boys are all consenting adults, and Hector's behaviour is very unthreatening.
+The boys all consider him to be a bit of a joke and just tolerate it as part of the price of his eccentric teaching style.
+I didn't write in his death to redeem his transgression, I did it to make the drama work."
+In 2013 Bennett revealed he was "interfered with as a child but was not greatly affected by the experience".

+David Batty of The Guardian strongly criticised the film, stating he "came away bristling with annoyance at its romanticised portrayal of Hector, a teacher who serially gropes the teenage boys in his study group."
+He found the situation "bizarre and unsatisfactory," adding, "What's the message Bennett's trying to convey here?
+That it's OK for teachers to molest their pupils as long as they help them get into Oxford or Cambridge?
+Or is the audience meant to excuse Hector's behaviour on the grounds that he grew up in an age when homosexuality was repressed...Whatever the intention, the misty-eyed, nostalgic tone seems totally unsuited to addressing such a thorny topic."